These are the guidelines that staff at LiteBreeze follows when it comes to their twice-yearly salary appraisal and performance review.

 The evaluation will be based on the understanding of core concepts, success at implementing the concepts, awareness of current important opportunities to improve, how you have responded to feedback, adherence to guidelines and productivity.

 Appraisals will be carried out every six months.
-Prepare for your appraisal around the time that your salary hike should take effect and email your appraisal input Google doc link to the relevant senior when you are ready.
+Prepare your appraisal input on your six-month “anniversaries” (i.e. six months after joining, when your new hike should take effect) and email to your mentor with CC to your PL.

 Do not delay your own appraisal; delayed appraisals lead to less efficient improvement, difficult administration and delayed payouts of salary hikes.